NHS employees have been asked if they would prefer a badge, a medal or a pay cut as punishment for not wanting a badge or a medal.

 “Did Luke Skywalker and Han Solo ask for common areas, reduced training costs and the restoration of shift allowances when they blew up the Death Star?
 No. They were happy with medals.”

-Hancock then reminded Britain to clap for NHS workers at 8pm tonight, adding that applause does not constitute any kind of contractual obligation on the part of the state.
+Hancock then reminded Britain that clapping does not constitute any kind of contractual obligation on the part of the state.